Please select a gallery below to view artwork within that gallery :

-John Miles Art
+John Miles Visionary Art

 This print gallery is devoted to some of the extraordinary visionary mandala and 'Synaesthesia' paintings of John F.B.
 Miles (1944-97), whose currently stored yet extensive body of work certainly merits greater public recognition.
 Although still little known, John was my main artistic mentor, lifelong friend, and the most passionate, intelligent, dedicated and talented painter I ever knew.
 From John's handwritten journals I have extracted various entries that reveal something of his own unique creative process or 'Life Force', and these appear in the Blog section of this website.
 Read Extracts from the Journals of John F. B. Miles.

-Large Format Postcards
+Large Postcards (minimum 4)

 A selection of eight large format deity and mandala postcards with descriptions on their reverse sides, and four large 8 x 6 inch (204 x 152 mm) postcards of paintings by John Miles.

 Posters (A3 & A2 sizes)

 A selection of six A3 size (420 x 297 mm) and two A2 size (594 x 420 mm) colour litho prints or posters, with the Wheel of Life having a description on its reverse side.

 A2 size Posters of Wheel of Life, Padmapani and Kalachakra screen print.

 Notecards (Set of 11)